 \begin{itemize} \item The object $G\in \mathcal{Q}$ acts by the functor $(-)^{\tau G}: \CAlg \to \CAlg$. \item A left morphism $(K \twoheadleftarrow G \rightarrow G)$ in $\mathcal{Q}$ is sent to the natural transformation $\mathrm{can}_{K}^{G}: (-)^{\tau K} \to (-)^{\tau G}.$ \item A right morphism $(H \leftarrow H \hookrightarrow G)$ in $\mathcal{Q}$ is sent to the natural transformation $\varphi_H^{G}: (-)^{\tau H}\to (-)^{\tau G}$. \end{itemize} \end{thm}

-\begin{rmk} The oplax structure corresponds to a natural map $A^{\tau G\times H} \to (A^{\tau G})^{\tau H}$ for any $\E_{\infty}$-ring $A$ and finite groups $G,H$.
-This is most directly seen by the universal property of the proper Tate construction (cf. Remark \ref{rmk:verdier}), but one may also give a description in the spirit of Constructions \ref{cnstr:genfrobmaps} and \ref{cnstr:gencanmaps} as follows.
-We observe that the underlying Borel $G$-spectrum of $\Phi^H \beta_{G\times H} \triv^{G\times H} A$ and $\triv^G \Phi^H \beta_H A$ are both $A^{\tau H}$ with the trivial $G$ action.
+\begin{rmk} The oplax structure corresponds to a natural map $A^{\tau (G\times H)} \to (A^{\tau G})^{\tau H}$ for any $\E_{\infty}$-ring $A$ and finite groups $G,H$.
+The map can be constructed directly by the universal property of the proper Tate construction (cf. Remark \ref{rmk:verdier}), but one may also give a description in the spirit of Constructions \ref{cnstr:genfrobmaps} and \ref{cnstr:gencanmaps} as follows: we observe that the underlying Borel $G$-spectrum of $\Phi^H \beta_{G\times H} \triv^{G\times H} A$ and $\triv^G \Phi^H \beta_H A$ are both $A^{\tau H}$ with the trivial $G$ action.
 This yields a canonical genuine $G$-equivariant map from which we extract the desired map as the composite \end{rmk}

-\begin{rmk} Recall from Example \ref{exm:F2Frob} that the Frobenius map for an $\F_2$-algebra $A$ captures the total Steenrod operation.
-Unwinding the functoriality of Theorem \ref{thm:mainalgaction} on the full subcategory of $\mathcal{Q}$ spanned by the groups $*,C_2$ and $C_2\times C_2$, one recovers the proof of the Adem relations given in \cite{BullMac} and \cite{DWilson}, with the additional feature that one does not need to explicitly mention the groups $\Sigma_4$ or $\Sigma_2\wr \Sigma_2$.
-More generally, thinking of the Frobenius as a ``total stable power operation," this theorem can be seen as expressing the higher relations that occur when one composes stable power operations. \end{rmk}
+\begin{rmk} Recall from Example \ref{exm:totalsteenrod} that the Frobenius map for an $\F_2$-algebra $A$ captures the total Steenrod operation.
+Unwinding the functoriality of Theorem \ref{thm:mainalgaction} on the full subcategory of $\mathcal{Q}$ spanned by the groups $*,C_2$ and $C_2\times C_2$, one recovers the proof of the Adem relations given in \cite{BullMac} and \cite{DWilson} (the functoriality encoding the invariance of the two-fold composite of the total power operation under conjugation inside $\Sigma_4$ or $\Sigma_2\wr \Sigma_2$).
+More generally, thinking of the Frobenius as a ``total stable power operation,'' this theorem can be seen as expressing the higher relations that occur when one composes stable power operations. \end{rmk}

 The remainder of the section is dedicated to proving Theorem \ref{thm:mainalgaction}.